-The directors elected to the Board will be elected by a plurality of the votes cast by the holders of shares present in person or represented by proxy and entitled to vote on the election of a director.
+The directors elected to the Board will be elected by a plurality of the votes cast by the holders of shares present in person (including virtually) or represented by proxy and entitled to vote on the election of a director.
 In other words, if each of the nominees receives a single "FOR" vote, he or she will be elected as a director.
-Shares represented by executed proxies will be voted, if authority to do so is not expressly withheld, to elect of each of Dr. Peter Farrell, Joseph E. Payne, Andy Sassine, James Barlow, Dr. Edward W. Holmes, Dr. Magda Marquet and Dr. Jing L. Marantz, as a director.
-Broker non-votes will have no effect on this proposal.
+Shares represented by executed proxies will be voted, if authority to do so is not expressly withheld, to elect of each of Dr. Peter Farrell, Joseph E. Payne, Andy Sassine, James Barlow, Dr. Edward W. Holmes, Dr. Magda Marquet, Dr. Jing L. Marantz and Dr. John H. Markels, as a director.